 When a new Experimental Development project begins, a Project Team is established consisting of technical & marketing staff from Omachron, from our partners, and from the factory designated to manufacture a proposed product or to implement a proposed process.

 All projects begin with a written functional specification for the new product or process that clearly outlines the project requirements.
 While it is recognized that elements of this specification will evolve based upon the results of laboratory and consumer testing of models and prototypes during development, changes can only be made with the written consent of the entire project team.
 A clear functional specification is requisite for success.

 One or more Technology Enabling Reports and the creative spark of the project team combine to develop an initial design for a working model.
 As there are often many unknowns in combining and scaling different technologies, a series of systematic changes are made and experimentally verified as the working model evolves to meet the requirements of the functional specification.
 Typically three to five generations of working models are required to achieve the basic performance metrics of the functional specification.

 Subsequently, three to five generations of prototypes are constructed and tested to evolve the working model into the final design which incorporates the technical and the geometric and functional constraints of the industrial design of the new product or process.

-This refers to an assembly of components that can be tested to quantify and verify the performance characteristics of a proposed new product or particular elements or a proposed new product.
+A Working Model refers to an assembly of components that can be tested to quantify and verify the performance characteristics of a proposed new product or particular elements or a proposed new product.

-This is a first, full-scale model of a new product that is fully functional and embodied in an industrial design representative of the final product.
+A Prototype is a first, full-scale model of a new product that is fully functional and embodied in an industrial design representative of the final product.
 It may contain internal workings that are different from the final product but nevertheless enable verification of the technologies employed in, and performance characteristics of, the final product.